How To Preserve Green Beans From The Garden

 If you like green beans, there's a humdinger of a bean out there.
 Uncommon in most American's veggie gardens but a veritable staple in many Asian gardens, I give you the Chinese long bean, aka: the yard long bean.
 So what is a yard long bean?
 Read here to learn more.

-There is a huge array of different varieties suitable to most regions but, nonetheless, beans have their share of problems – amongst them are stunted bean plants.
+There is a huge array of different varieties suitable for most regions but, nonetheless, beans have their share of problems - amongst them are stunted bean plants.
 Read this article to learn more about beans not growing larger.

 What are winged beans and what are some winged bean benefits?
 Read this article to learn more about growing and using this unusual bean plant in the garden.
 Click here for additional information.